Something About Faith: Critical reception

 Something About Faith received generally mixed to positive reviews from most music critics.
 SoulTracks editor Melody Charles found that the album reward Evans's "fans for their loyalty with some of her most confident and compelling music yet [...]
 For those who need a reminder, or for the fans who've felt bereft of her vocal renderings since The First Lady, [...]
 Evans' fifth CD marks a welcome return and offers that special 'something' you've been waiting for."
 Ed Masley from The Arizona Republic stated that "there's a lot to like" and went on to praise her "honeyed vocals" on "The Way You Move", but despite feeling that "the better songs could definitely hold their own on any future greatest hits collection" he went on to note that "like a lot of R&B releases, it may be a bit on the top-heavy side".
+Paula Yeoman, writing for The New Zealand Herald, noted that Evans "remains a slick, soulful vocalist, which makes Something About Faith an enjoyable, laid-back listen."

 On the contrary Mark Edward Nero of About.com described the album as being "ordinary, non-controversial and unassuming" and felt that Evans' voice had been "toned down" and "harnessed so much that there's very few thickly passionate or dramatic moments [...] and some songs have such an overproduced feel to them that Faith's essence gets lost in the mix" despite noting that "at her best, she's a compelling, top-tier vocalist whose luscious voice has the power to mesmerize."
 Likewise, Melanie Sims of The Canadian Press described the album as being a "batch of soulful yet predictable ballads."
 However, Sims praised the "elegant sound" of "Gone Already", the "super smooth "Right Here" and bedtime ballad "Baby Lay", before going on to state that "Troubled World" is "the only track that manages to show the true depth and richness of the voice that has gotten Evans this far".
-Allmusic editor Andy Kellman described the album as "pleasant" but "merely decent" and stated that it "does not pack the lasting value boasted by Evans' most recent work."
+AllMusic editor Andy Kellman described the album as "pleasant" but "merely decent" and stated that it "does not pack the lasting value boasted by Evans' most recent work."
 Similarly, Natalie Shaw from BBC Music wrote that "if the gloss is intended as escapism, it doesn’t sound like she is having much fun.
 And at 16 tracks, Something About Faith is exceedingly filler-heavy."